 2. What’s the difference between features and benefits?

-- Features: Technical Specifications or functionalities of your product or service. (e.g., “Our software has a built-in scheduling tool.”)
+- Features: Technical specifications or functionalities of your product or service. (e.g., “Our software has a built-in scheduling tool.”)

 - Benefits: The positive outcomes or value propositions that features provide to the customer. (e.g., “Our scheduling tool saves you time and helps you stay organized.”)